 Blake Shelton And Gwen Stefani Moving To Oklahoma?
-She Agrees To See The House She Shared With Gavin Rossdale For $35 Million
+She Agrees To Sell The House She Shared With Gavin Rossdale For $35 Million

 Stefani divorced Rossdale in the summer of 2015.
 She quickly moved on and started dating Shelton, who had just gone through a divorce of his own with Miranda Lambert.
 The couple has been going strong ever since and now seem poised to take their relationship to the next level.

-As previously reported by Inquisitr, Shelton and Stefani have been spending a lot of family time together in recent months.
+As previously reported by the Inquisitr, Shelton and Stefani have been spending a lot of family time together in recent months.
 Not only did they share Thanksgiving with Shelton’s family in Oklahoma, but the pair spent Christmas with Stefani’s relatives in California.
 Are they getting ready to tie the knot?

 Shelton and Stefani have not announced an engagement just yet.
 Inside sources, however, claim that Shelton already popped the big question and they are preparing for a May 5 wedding in Beverly Hills.
 The only thing they can’t agree on are some of the details of the ceremony.